Here you can find the code for my analysis.

-On this plot, we see our 2 “heroes” which lost ~ 80% of its value during this year.
+In this plot, we see our 2 “heroes,” who lost ~ 80% of their value during this year.

-Looking at the average price we can see that compared to SPY performance it’s quite bad.
+Looking at the average price, we can see that compared to SPY’s performance, it’s pretty bad.

-There is a period from 50 to 100 days where these trades, in general, were positive by few percents, but I don’t think it’s significant to trade these stocks.
+There is a period from 50 to 100 days where these trades, in general, were positive by a few percent, but I don’t think it’s significant to trade these stocks.

-In conclusion, I should ask you to be more skeptical about “experts” which are trying to give you 100% robust advice.
-About Barchart “Chart of the Day”, it’s not worth it to trade these stocks based on the rough analysis I did.
-Mostly I think they use these charts as a marketing tool, they look amazing, and people just like these kinds of stuff.
-Yes, they gained X% recently, but you don’t have a time machine and it’s probably already too late to buy them.
+In conclusion, I should ask you to be more skeptical about “experts” who are trying to give you 100% robust advice.
+About Barchart’s “Chart of the Day,” it’s not worth it to trade these stocks based on the rough analysis I did.
+Mostly I think they use these charts as a marketing tool.
+They look fantastic, and people just like these kinds of stuff.
+Yes, they gained X% recently, but you don’t have a time machine, and it’s probably already too late to buy them.

-Thank You for going through my article, hope it helped you.
+Thank You for going through my article.
+I hope it helped you.
 Contact me if you have any questions.